icredibletech/git-security/README.md

 This GitHub Action provides a comprehensive solution for securely backing up and restoring your repositories using military-grade encryption and compression.

+# 📋 Requirements

+To use this action, you must meet the following requirements.

+1. GitHub Secrets (Required)
+  You must store the necessary sensitive data in your repository's Settings > Secrets > Actions section.
+   -  ACTIVATION_CODE: The activation code provided by your API service.
+   -  ENCRYPTION_PASSWORD: A secure password of at least 32 characters used to encrypt your backups.

+2. Personal Access Token (Optional)
+  This step is required if you want to restore the .github/workflows directory in your repository.
+This step is required if you want to restore the .github/workflows directory in your repository.
+If this token is not provided, the relevant directory within the backup file to be restored is deleted and the information is restored.
+Since this information is stored in the iCredible File Security, you can restore the github/workflows directory at any time.
+   - RESTORE_PAT_TOKEN: A Personal Access Token (PAT) with repo and workflow permissions.
+    - Usage: Used only during the restore operation to also recover workflow files.

+3. Workflow Files (Required)
+   - For backup: You can create a file named icredible_repository_shield.yml.
+   - For restore: You can create a file named icredible_repository_restore.yml.

 ### Features
 - 🔒 AES-256-CBC encryption with PBKDF2 key derivation
 - ⚡ Zstandard (ZSTD) compression at level 9